tengstrand/lein-polylith/readme.md

              :clojure-version "1.9.0"})
 ```

-The *interfaces/project.clj* file describes how to compile all the public interfaces and looks like this:
+The *interfaces/project.clj* file describes how to compile all the interfaces and looks like this:
 ```clojure
 (defproject se.example/interfaces "1.0"
   :description "Component interfaces"